-The LDAC has adjusted its internal data protocols to the new regulatory framework and replaced its pre-existing data protection policy with the provisions of the EU General Data Protection Regulation 2016/679 in terms of data storage and handling and communications with its members, observers, services suppliers, contractors and third parties.
+The LDAC has replaced its pre-existing data protection policy with the provisions of the EU General Data Protection Regulation 2016/679 in terms of data storage and handling and communications with its members, observers, services suppliers, contractors and third parties.

-Systematic and up to date information on each member organization (e.g. list and composition of membership, ownership, flow charts) would benefit the LDAC's transparency as whole.
-Indeed it will allow to clearly and precisely know what interests each member is representing.
+Systematic information on each member organization (e.g. list and composition of membership, ownership, flow charts) would benefit the LDAC's transparency as whole.
+Indeed it will allow to precisely know what interests each member is representing.

-The Secretariat has initiated an exercise of compiling specific data sheets for each of members' organisations in order to process applications for new membership and update its census but has obtained little feedback or rate of response for the time being.
+The Secretariat has initiated an exercise of compiling specific data sheets for each of members' organisations containing such type of data but in order to process applications for new membership and update the census but has obtained little feedback or rate of response for the time being.

 There seems to be an issue about the selection of working priorities.
 Whereas it is normal that the chairs and vice-chairs are responsible for drafting the agendas, members may propose other topics.
 Some wider consultation of the General Assembly could be considered as to reset LDAC's priorities in the LDAC Annual Work Programme.
-Besides, there are no strict deadlines being set for providing documents in advance to the meetings, which, in some cases, may hinder proper coordination and preparation of the members in advance of the meeting.
+Besides, there are no deadlines being set for providing documents in advance to the meetings, which, in some cases, may hinder proper coordination and preparation of the members in advance of the meeting.